ShinChven/feathers-react-ssr-with-vite/readme.md

 4. Run the app in development mode:

     ```bash
+    npm run build # This only needs to be run once
     npm run dev
     ```
     - NodeJS hot reload is enabled.
-    - Vite `hmr` is enabled, see it in [src/views/vite/index.ts](/src/views/vite/index.ts).
+    - Vite `hmr` is enabled, see it in [src/views/react/index.ts](/src/views/react/index.ts).

 ## FeathersJS Project Configured

 Based on a standard FeathersJS template, this project has been configured to support:
 - ESM
 - JavaScript
-- Dynamic import
 - JSX

 See details in [/tsconfig.json](/tsconfig.json).